4 Natural Remedies and Where You Can Find Them

 Chamomile has been used for centuries as herbal medicine, and its effects are well documented.
 This small, white flower, which looks remarkably similar to a daisy, is dried before being brewed into a tea and it can be found just about anywhere due to its hardiness and voracious ability to grow, provided it receives regular sunlight.
 The acute medicinal properties of flavonoids found within chamomile mean that it is effective in managing pain (particularly for menstrual pain), treating diabetes and low blood sugar, reducing inflammation, and helping with sleep and relaxation.
 It is also being investigated for its ability to target cancer cells and assist in the prevention of cancer, as well as its ability to ease common cold symptoms.

-I feel confident in saying that we have all come across mint and its iconic flavor.
+Mint is readily available, easy to grow, and has a very familiar scent and taste.
 From its use in toothpaste to teas to seasoning for food, it is a truly versatile plant.
-It is easy to grow, easy to find, and can be located almost anywhere in the US.
-The health benefits of mint are vast, largely because it is rich in many different nutrients.
-As such, it is commonly used to treat the symptoms of Irritable Bowel Syndrome, and studies show that inhaling the aroma of peppermint oil can improve brain function, in particular memory.
+It can be located almost everywhere in the US.
+The health benefits of mint are vast, part due to its high nutrient value.
+It is commonly used to help with digestive issues and studies show that inhaling the aroma of peppermint oil can help to improve sinus and brain function.

 Marigold, also known as calendula, is easily recognizable by its puffy, often yellow flower, and is famous for its cellular regenerative properties.
 Marigolds are easy to grow, especially in warmer climates.
-Similar to chamomile, it is often brewed into a tea and is believed to have potent anti-cancer properties.
-In addition, it can be turned into an ointment and used to soothe sunburn and other skin irritations, alongside treatment for conjunctivitis and other eye irritation.
-As such, marigold is a natural remedy that is in every naturopath’s toolkit.
+Similar to chamomile, it is often brewed into a tea and is believed to have potent cellular protective properties.
+In addition, it can be made into an ointment and used to soothe sunburn and other skin irritations, alongside treatment for conjunctivitis and other eye irritation.
+Marigold is a natural remedy that is in every naturopath’s toolkit.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -